jdegand/ada-school-csv-reader-java/README.md

 ## Thoughts

-- The maven archetypes are outdated when you create new projects in VS Code.
+- The Maven archetypes are outdated when you create new projects in VS Code.
 Nothing has really changed in years.
-- I always use double so I was surprised to see float in the starter code.
+- I always use double, so I was surprised to see a float used in the starter code.
-- Double can be overkill and maybe I should use float more often.
+- Double can be overkill, and maybe I should use float more often.
-- Scanner is slower than BufferedReader.
+- `Scanner` and `FileReader` are slower than `BufferedReader`.
-- I looked into various csv libraries.
+- I looked into various CSV libraries.
 Deephaven CSV seems like an interesting new library.
 Super CSV seems to be slightly outdated.
-- I thought about using different branches or different classes but I decided just to comment out different approaches for right now.
+- I thought about using different branches or different classes, but I decided just to comment out different approaches for right now.
 - When you uncomment any section, you will need to add the imports.
-- You need to add an empty constructor to POJO class for opencsv to parse your csv file.
-Otherwise, you will get a csv bean introspection exception.
+- You need to add an empty constructor to any POJO class for opencsv to parse your CSV file.
+Otherwise, you will get a CSV bean introspection exception.

 ## Continued Development